-Cassie is a part-time children’s librarian with an unshakeable love for YA lit and a strangely specific fascination with fairy tale novelizations.
-Asking her to pick a top five list from the whole wide world of YA lit will likely send her into an unproductive spiral of indecision, but here goes, as free of overlap as possible (because otherwise: Book Thief, Harry Potter, Anna and the French Kiss, and Hunger Games would make repeat appearances).
+Cassie is a children’s librarian from Ohio with an unshakeable love for YA lit and a strangely specific fascination with fairy tale novelizations.
+Asking her to pick a top five list from the whole wide world of YA lit would send her into an unproductive spiral of indecision, so she’s going to limit herself to her top five books/series of adaptive YA literature because as previously mentioned, fascination with fairy tale novelizations.

 Erin: I agree with Sandie and Diana, there are so many to choose from– with new books stealing into my heart all the time.
 Of course Harry Potter!
 No list would be complete without it.
 And like millions of others, I really enjoyed the Hunger Games, but I’m going to make-do with that note and not list it.
 I want to take umbrage with Sandie for totally stealing Anna and the French Kiss, but her story is better than mine (no romantic trips to Paris here), so I’ll let her have it. –2016